WVUHPC/Molecular-Dynamics/_episodes/02-namd.md

 This outputs every piece of software installed on the nodes on Thorny Flat; you can make use of any of these languages/codes if you'd like.
 For running NAMD, the modules already specified in the pbs script are good.

 Next is a command you have already used `cd` to switch directories to where you submit the job; that is what the `$PBS_O_WORKDIR` stands for.
-The following line is making a variable to where Blake compiled this version of NAMD.
-Finally you have the call to run NAMD; its much longer than running it locally, however, you only need to concern yourself with the .conf and .log files at the end of the line.
+Finally you have the call to run NAMD; its much longer than running it locally, however, you only need to concern yourself with the .conf and .log files.
+To change the number of nodes, you will have to adjust the `+p40` to reflect the number of cores to be used.

 With all the parameters set, `Ctrl-X` then `Enter` to save the pbs script, and you can submit your job by executing: